10 facts about the Arctic!

 Get ready for a chill!

-Wrap up warm, gang, because we’re off an icy adventure.
-Check out these ten brrr-illiant Arctic facts!
+Wrap up warm, gang, because we’re off on an icy adventure to the Arctic in our ten brrr-illiant Arctic facts!

 1. The Arctic is located at the northernmost part of our planet.
 Scientists usually define the Arctic as the area above the ‘Arctic Circle’ — an imaginary line that circles around the top of the globe.